LeaderOfQUOM/PVZStuff/README.md

 * functionList - list of functions, with their adresses, arguments, and a brief description / details of work
 * structureList - list of structures , that are dynamically creating when game runs, like zombie offsets from mod doc. also contains offsets
 * idList - selfexplanatory, it is various IDs, like zombie types from zombieStruct, and similar stuff
+* Scripts - well, my scripts (btw, would be grateful for credit)
 * Readme - very cool must read file

 # General Conventions